thepaulmacca/k8s-kind-configs/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml
 ```

+> **Note**
-> 📝 The manifest contains kind specific patches to forward the hostPorts to the ingress controller, set taint tolerations and schedule it to the custom labelled node
+> The manifest contains kind specific patches to forward the hostPorts to the ingress controller, set taint tolerations and schedule it to the custom labelled node

 Now the Ingress is all setup.
 Wait until it's ready to process requests by running: